moomagit/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Data Science Capstone Project
-This project is an assignment on Coursera Capstone
+This project is a Data Science project